 - 1. Run MAP Client, choose $File \rightarrow Open$ and select HOME/projects/mapclient-workflows/DTP-Simulation-Task3. - 2.
-This simple workflow should look similar to that used in task 1 above (Fig. 2.18).
-The workflow is preconfigured so there is no configuration required. - 3.
-Click the Execute button and you should get a widget displayed as per Fig. 2.23. - 4.
-You can now investigate the effect of changing the tolerance value and maximum step size on the simulation result.
-Not all combinations will successfully complete.
-Example results are shown in Fig. 2.24. - 5.
-After exploring the effects of the integrator parameters and the simulated model behaviour, see if you can answer the following questions. - (a) With h = 0.0, how loose can the tolerance be and still get an accurate solution?
+This simple workflow should look similar to that used in task 1 above (Fig. 1.23).
+The workflow is preconfigured so there is no configuration required.

+3. Click the Execute button and you should get a widget displayed as per Fig. 1.28.

-Fig. 2.23: The user interface in this task is similar to that described in Fig. 2.19, and the common elements behave the same.
+Fig. 1.28: The user interface in this task is similar to that described in Fig. 1.24, and the common elements behave the same.
 We now are only using the CVODE integration method so h is the maximum step size with h=0 indicating an unlimited step size.
 The tolerance value for the simulation can also be edited in this interface.